Located at North Oaks Medical Center

 The ER Annex

-is a seven room unit adjacent to the Emergency Department, for patients with medical problems requiring minimal testing and treatment.
+is an 11 room unit adjacent to the Emergency Department, for patients with medical problems requiring minimal testing and treatment.
 The ER Annex department is staffed with doctors and nurses trained in adult and pediatric medical care and is typically open 14 hours a day, from 10 a.m. to 12 midnight.

 What to Expect